 Honors Scholarly Project

 As part of my honors coursework, I conducted an interdisciplinary research project, where I combine my love and expertise in contemporary media with larger concepts in the world of philosophy.
 My research is centered around the usage of nostalgia in the digital age, what is significant about it and what implications might it hold for the future.
+This research culminated in a documentary-style video essay designed to showcase the unique power of interdisciplinary research through a creative lens.

 Illustration / Typography / Animation